 I also spent a good amount of time playing tabletop games.
 I ran a D&D game for a few months, and played a fair bit of Magic: The Gathering.
 We had Saturday Night Game Nights where friends would come over, and I’d either run the D&D game or we’d play Commander.
 We even played some Wizard School!
 At some point the guys stopped coming over, but Buu and I still went to weekly Commander night when we could, and to another friend’s house for Commander when possible.
 In fact, we rung in this new year playing Commander, so a Gamer I will always be!

-Buu and I went to the Renaissance Festival every weekend that it was in town, seven (or eight?) weeks in February, March, and April.
+Buu and I went to the Renaissance Festival every weekend that it was in town, seven weeks in February and March.
 We went in-costume, of course, and bought a few more pieces for both of us.
 (Which I would then augment again later in the year from Amazon.)
 We got to see our friend Ash, and were introduced the marvelous restaurant that is Ginza Sushi, and their all you can eat sushi dinner.

 Buu and I also attended a small renaissance festival in Tavares in November, so we could visit our friend Ash (of Knightwings, Birds of Prey fame).
 We finally got to meet his wife Cryss, and we’re looking forward to seeing them both again in 2018.